pdf-raku/PDF-raku/README.md

 ## Overview

-perl6-PDF-Tools is a low level tool-kit for opening, reading, editing and writing PDF files.
+perl6-PDF-Tools is an experimental low level tool-kit for opening, reading, editing and writing PDF files.

 This module intends to make it easy to access and manipulate the low level data structures in a PDF, but does not hide details.
 It does not understand the logical document structure of PDF files.
 You will need some awareness of the PDF internal structures to use